-Follows Classroom Expectations On task Listens attentively Follows classroom rules/directions -Stays focused on the task and what needs to be done -Listens attentively -Can independently begin and complete assignments -Follows directions and school routines/procedures -Has a positive attitude towards learning -Stays focused on the task and what needs to be done some of the time -Listens attentively some of the time -Can independently begin and complete assignments some of the time -Follows directions and school routines/procedures some of the time -Has a positive attitude towards learning some of the time -Rarely stays focused on the task and what needs to be done -Rarely listens attentively -Rarely can independently begin and complete assignments -Rarely follows directions and school routines/procedures -Rarely has a positive attitude towards learning Shows Behavioral/Social Development Takes responsibility Respectful Demonstrates self- control Seeks help appropriately Helps others -Takes responsibility for his/her own choices and actions -Respectful of rights/opinions and property of others -Willing to help others -Practices self- control -Seeks help appropriately -Takes responsibility for his/her own choices and actions some of the time -Respectful of rights/opinions and property of others some of the time -Willing to help others some of the time -Practices self-control some of the time -Seeks help appropriately some of the time -Rarely takes responsibility for his/her own choices and actions -Is rarely respectful of rights/opinions and property of others -Rarely willing to help others -Rarely practices self- control -Rarely seeks help appropriately SLE/Catholic Identity Young Person of Faith Contributing Citizen Lifelong Learner -Engages in the faith community through prayer, worship and stewardship -Respects self and others by making decisions based on the teachings of Jesus -Respects diversity -Engages in the faith community through prayer, worship and stewardship some of the time -Respects self and others by making decisions based on the teachings of Jesus some of the time -Respects diversity some of the time -Rarely engages in the faith community through prayer, worship and stewardship -Rarely respects self and others by making decisions based on the teachings of Jesus -Rarely respects diversity together with parish leaders to create a rich environment of Christian service.
+Follows Classroom Expectations On task Listens attentively Follows classroom rules/directions -Stays focused on the task and what needs to be done -Listens attentively -Can independently begin and complete assignments -Follows directions and school routines/procedures -Has a positive attitude towards learning -Stays focused on the task and what needs to be done some of the time -Listens attentively some of the time -Can independently begin and complete assignments some of the time -Follows directions and school routines/procedures some of the time -Has a positive attitude towards learning some of the time -Rarely stays focused on the task and what needs to be done -Rarely listens attentively -Rarely can independently begin and complete assignments -Rarely follows directions and school routines/procedures -Rarely has a positive attitude towards learning Shows Behavioral/Social Development Takes responsibility Respectful Demonstrates self-control Seeks help appropriately Helps others -Takes responsibility for his/her own choices and actions -Respectful of rights/opinions and property of others -Willing to help others -Practices self-control -Seeks help appropriately -Takes responsibility for his/her own choices and actions some of the time -Respectful of rights/opinions and property of others some of the time -Willing to help others some of the time -Practices self-control some of the time -Seeks help appropriately some of the time -Rarely takes responsibility for his/her own choices and actions -Is rarely respectful of rights/opinions and property of others -Rarely willing to help others -Rarely practices self-control -Rarely seeks help appropriately SLE/Catholic Identity Young Person of Faith Contributing Citizen Lifelong Learner -Engages in the faith community through prayer, worship and stewardship -Respects self and others by making decisions based on the teachings of Jesus -Respects diversity -Engages in the faith community through prayer, worship and stewardship some of the time -Respects self and others by making decisions based on the teachings of Jesus some of the time -Respects diversity some of the time -Rarely engages in the faith community through prayer, worship and stewardship -Rarely respects self and others by making decisions based on the teachings of Jesus -Rarely respects diversity

+SERVICE LEARNING Projects and Middle School Service Hours (to be expanded) Service Learning has been a long tradition of the school, providing meaningful opportunities for all students to become involved in service to others.
+The school is part of St. Theresa Parish and we also work together with parish leaders to create a rich environment of Christian service.
 Class service projects are intertwined with the service efforts of the parish.

-SERVICE LEARNING Projects and Middle School Service Hours (to be expanded as health protocols allow) Service Learning has been a long tradition of the school, providing meaningful opportunities for all students to become involved in service to others.
-The school is part of St. Theresa Parish and we also work